5G-Super-Blue-Print/KubeArmor-SEDIMENT-Demo/README.md

 KubeArmor can be used to apply security postures at the kernel-level (using LSMs like AppArmor, BPF-LSM).
 It can protect both the host and workloads running on it by enforcing either some predefined security policies or automatically generated least permissive security policies (using Discovery Engine).

-## KubeArmor on Sediment
+# KubeArmor on Sediment

-# System Requirement
+## System Requirement

-Host - ubuntu 22.04
-This guide assumes all the essential Sediment Docker Containers(firewall, verifier, app_server, prover) are running.
+This guide assumes all the essential Sediment Docker Containers(firewall, verifier, app_server, prover) are running on Ubuntu 22.04.

-Now we will run KubeArmor as a systemd process.
+Next we will run KubeArmor as a systemd process.

-# Installation KubeArmor, kArmor and Discovery Engine
+## Installation KubeArmor, kArmor and Discovery Engine

 * **KubeArmor Installation:**